ABOUT THIS PROJECT

-Welcome to the newly updated Every Kid Needs a Family Website!
+Welcome to the Every Kid Needs a Family Website!
 The purpose of this site is to provide information and advocacy tools to assist judges, attorneys, and advocates in making decisions regarding the placement of children that reflect the least restrictive, most family-like setting possible for each child under court jurisdiction.

-Within this site, you will find resources and links to research and best practices on child welfare placements, a summary of relevant federal law, advocacy and decision-making tools for judicial officers and attorneys, and data on institutional placements for each state.
+Within this site, you will find resources and links to research and best practices on child welfare placements, a summary of relevant federal law, advocacy, and decision-making tools for judicial officers and attorneys, and data on institutional placements for each state.

 The first generation of Every Kid Needs a Family followed the 2015 release of an Annie E. Casey Foundation report by the same name.
 The report cited the research showing that children fare much better in family-based care and challenged policymakers, courts, social service agencies, and communities to do a better job in assessing and treating children who are living in non-family institutional placements.